ibm-cloud-docs/hpc-spectrum-symphony/faq.md

 * Provisioning and deleting compute nodes on dedicated hosts.
 Only static compute nodes can be deployed on dedicated hosts.
 * When using Spectrum Scale for shared storage in the cluster.

+## Why can't I disable hyper threading?
+{: #disable-hyper-threading}
+{: faq}

+Hyper threading is used on Intel&reg; microprocessors, which allows a single microprocessor to act like two separate processors to the operating system.
+With the latest release of {{site.data.keyword.scale_short}} that's accessible by {{site.data.keyword.symphony_short}} compute nodes, the automation code uses the RHEL 8.4 custom image version (see [Release notes](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-release-notes#hpc-spectrum-symphony-jun3022)).
+An issue with that image version has been identified that impacts being able to disable hyper threading.
+When the issue is resolved, there will be an update to this feature.